-- Stability for Transfer Once the Covered Person's condition has been stabilized to the point they can be Transferred to a Prime Healthcare Network facility, the Covered Person must be Transferred to a Prime Healthcare Network facility or benefits under the Plan will cease.
-It is the Covered Person's responsibility to request to be Transferred to the closest Prime Healthcare Network facility and the Non-Prime Healthcare Network Provider must make all reasonable efforts to repatriate the Covered Person to such Prime Healthcare Network facility. - Post-Stabilization Authorizations If the Prime Healthcare Utilization Management Review Department approves post-stabilization services at a Non-Prime Healthcare Network Provider, pre-service review by the Prime Healthcare Utilization Management Review Department is required every 24 hours for the services to continue being covered by the Plan. - Inpatient Admissions All inpatient admissions require the patient's attending Physician to contact the Prime Healthcare Utilization Management Review Department every 24 hours during the admission to be covered by the Plan.
+- Stability for Transfer Once the Covered Person's condition has been stabilized to the point they can be Transferred, the Covered Person must be Transferred to a Prime Healthcare Network facility or benefits under the Plan may cease.
+It is both the Non-Prime Healthcare Network Provider's and the Covered Person's responsibility to request to be Transferred to the closest Prime Healthcare Network facility and the Non-Prime Healthcare Network Provider must make all reasonable efforts to repatriate the Covered Person to such Prime Healthcare Network facility. - Post-Stabilization Authorizations If the Prime Healthcare Utilization Management Department approves post-stabilization services at a Non-Prime Healthcare Network Provider, pre-service review by the Prime Healthcare Utilization Management Department is required every 24 hours for the services to continue being covered by the Plan. - Inpatient Admissions All inpatient admissions require the patient's attending Physician to contact the Prime Healthcare Utilization Management Department every 24 hours during the admission to be covered by the Plan.